 All educational activites are expected to be planned, implemented, and evaluated in compliance with the ACCME Essential Areas and their Elements and the ACCME Standards for Commercial Support.

-This list will help you keep track of all the forms and information needed by our office in order for your course to be certified.
+The Documentation Checklist will help you keep track of all the forms and information needed by our office in order for your course to be certified.
 Although course applications may be approved for certification, credits cannot be certified for individual attendees until all documentation has been forwarded by the course director to Continuing Education and Professional Development (CEPD) and verified by the CME Coordinator.

-One three-page form is required for any person able to control the content of an activity certified for continuing medical education credit.
+Completed disclosure forms are required for any person able to control the content of an activity certified for continuing medical education credit.
 This includes course directors and coordinators, planning committee members, speakers, moderators, and contributors.

 Speakers will supply CEPD and the course director with their presentation slides and/or materials at a date set at least two weeks prior to the course date.
-Course directors are required to review each speaker’s presentation content prior to the presentation of the materials to the participants and prior to the printing of handout materials.
+Course Directors are required to review each speaker's presentation content prior to the presentation of the materials to the participants and prior to the printing of handout materials.

 Compliance standards require that certified activities "measure the effectiveness of each activity in meeting the identified educational need in terms of satisfaction, knowledge, or skills."
 A variety of evaluation methods can be used to comply with certification standards.
 UT Graduate School of Medicine can advise course directors about evaluation methods, including the use of Audience Response Systems (ARS) for participant surveys.